ksl20200108/IncentiveChain/README.md

 ### Automatic Experiment

-> The experiment could be tedious.
+> *The experiment could be tedious.
 Here is the automatical experiment implementing with bash scripts.
+Note that the sleeping time in bash script should be modified with respect to the number of containers.*

 ```
 chmod +x start_experiment.sh